Swipe to see connections

 Since the 2022 mayoral inauguration, the Adams campaign has paid Pitta, LLP more than $326,400 for “campaign consulting” and “compliance and legal” services, even as his lobbying work was ongoing.
 Pitta Bishop & Del Giorno also lobbies on behalf of Teamsters Local 553, and in 2022, Pitta Bishop & Del Giorno asked Adams to intervene in an ongoing labor dispute with United Metro Energy.
 The Teamsters paid the firm $76,500 for this and other lobbying work.
 (The strike remains ongoing).

-In addition to running compliance for Adams’s campaign, Pitta LLP is now listed as coordinating the legal defense fund meant to cover expenses for the criminal investigation of the campaign.
-This means Pitta will oversee yet another fundraising apparatus where supporters of the mayor can shower Adams (and perhaps, by extension, Pitta) with cash, while he continues to lobby the administration on major City issues.
-Nothing to see here, folks.
+In addition to running compliance for Adams’s campaign, Pitta LLP is coordinating the legal defense fund meant to cover expenses arising from the federal criminal investigation of the Adams campaign.

 Still hungry?